konveyor/konveyor.github.io/content/Move2Kube/Tutorials/customKubeYAML.md

 INFO[0006] Collect Output in [/Users/user/m2k_collect].
 Copy this directory into the source directory to be used for planning.
 ```

-The data we collected will be stored in a new directory called `./m2k_collect`.
+The data collected will be stored in a new directory called `./m2k_collect`.

 ```console
 $ ls m2k_collect